Ongar Jazz Club

 Below are links to the websites of some of the local charities we have supported over the years – click on the title to go straight to each web site:

 Essex and Herts Air Ambulance (‘E&HAA’) – we have supported this vital service for several years.
 E&HAA invited our members to a ‘behind the scenes’ webinar held on Wednesday 10th March 2021 at 10.00 am.
 If you were not able to log in to watch the webinar live you can catch a recorded version here – please note the webinar proper starts after 9 minutes 20 seconds.
+Here is their letter thanking us for our most recent donation.

 St. Clare Hospice – this local hospice which offers compassionate care to those facing a life-limiting diagnosis, and their loved ones, is regularly chosen by members for our charitable support.